Mexico Topic 02

 Specialists regard writing as a relatively recent technology with diverse applications.
 It serves a mnemonic function, extending human memory by recording information.
 It fulfills an aesthetic role through literature and poetry.
 It regulates social conduct by documenting laws.
 And it expands communication across vast distances, allowing information to travel far beyond its point of origin.

 The earliest writing systems were highly complex, requiring mastery of a vast number of graphic symbols.
 As a result, early scribes underwent years of rigorous training to become proficient.
-Because learning to write was both time-consuming and costly, literacy was largely restricted to a select social class.
-In many civilizations, scribes were members of the priestly elite.
+Because learning to write was both time-consuming and costly, literacy was largely restricted to a select elite social class.
+In many early civilizations, scribes were members of the priestly elite.

 Unlike today, mass literacy was not encouraged in early societies.
 Many scholars argue that widespread literacy is essential for modern civilization, but in ancient times, maintaining social order took precedence.
 The majority of the population was expected to focus on manual labor, particularly in agriculture, rather than education.